zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/services/oidc-provider.md

     * **Back channel logout session support**
     * **Front channel Logout URI**

 3. Select the **Allow Token Refresh grant type** option to enable refresh token generation.
 This option is visible only when the **Allow Authorization-Code grant type** is selected.
-When generating the refresh token, ensure the following:
+When you want your provider app to generate refresh tokens to your client Mendix app, ensure the following:

     1. Both **Allow Token Refresh grant type** and **Allow Authorization-Code grant type** options are selected.
     2. The `offline_access` scope is selected.